camunda/camunda-docs-manual/site/src/documents/api-references/spin/01-xml/01-reading-xml.html.md

 ---

-The XML datatype supports reading XML from Strings or input streams.
+The XML dataformat supports reading XML from Strings or input streams.

 ## Reading XML from a String: